 – Alchi Monastery –

-This is one of the oldest surviving monasteries in Ladakh dated approximately to the eleventh century.
+This is one of the oldest surviving monasteries in Ladakh dated approximately to the 11th century.
 The murals in the monastery are rich and vibrant and have survived the test of time.
 The monastery is built of clay and wood.

 The highlight of the Alchi monastery is the 1000-year-old wall painting that have been preserved to date.
 The entire wall is covered with colorful miniature images of Buddha and some paintings with gold.
 At the center, there is also a three-story high statue of incarnations of Buddha—Avalokiteshwara, Maitreya, and Manjushree.

 – Thiksey Monastery –

 Located around 20 km from Leh, this monastery resembles the Patola Palace in Lhasa, Tibet.
 If you visit around 7:30 AM in the morning then you can partake in the morning prayer activities.
 The monastery is famous for the two-storey Maitreya Buddha statue which was installed in 1970 to commemorate the visit of the 14th Dalai Lama.

-One of the most striking features of the monasteries is the richly decorated prayer hall.
+One of the most striking features of the monastery is the richly decorated prayer hall.
 The halls are painted from wall to wall with deities and images of Buddhist iconography.
-The ceiling, the pillars, the seating and the tables, the altar are all decorated with colourful clothes and painting leaving not an inch of the room empty.
+The ceiling, the pillars, the seating and the tables, the altar are all decorated with colorful clothes and painting leaving not an inch of the room empty.

 – Chemrey Monastery –

 Founded in 1664 AD by Lama Tagsang Raschen, Chemrey monastery is dedicated to King Sengge Namgyal.
 The monastery is perched on top of a hill and the winding roads to reach the monastery offers captivating views.